top of page

 When the agave is ripe (7 to 10 years) the producer begins to cut out the "pencas" leaves from the agave, this is called "jima".

-Only the hearts are going to be cooked since they contain most of the sugars.
+Only the heads are going to be cooked since they contain most of material to be transformed into

-Only the hearts are going to be cooked since they contain most of the sugars.
+Only the heads are going to be cooked since they contain most of material to be transformed into

 Conical Earthen Pit Oven

-Heating river stone with local wood until it reaches the perfect temperature.
+Heating river stone with local wood until it reaches the perfect temperature up to 800° C.

 Prepping the oven

-Bagazo or the agave's dried fibers are used to cover the hot stone to avoid over burning the hearts
+Bagazo or the agave's dried fibers are used to cover the hot stone to avoid over burning the heads.
+Cooked between 3 to 4 days.

 A piece of cooked agave

-Once cooked the sugars are available to be fermented.
-If we eat this piece, it would be sweet and tangy.
+Once cooked (saccharification is done) and fermentable sugars are available. if we were to try this piece, it would taste sweet and tangy.

 Grinding